 No Recusal, No Justice!

 When I see the term, "traditional values," I can't help but think of the Broadway play, "Fiddler on the Roof."
 Why do we do things this way?
 "Tradition!"
 That's it.
 Tradition.
 Doing something (or valuing something) for the sole purpose of honoring the past is often inappropriate for the present and future.
 Of course, Alito has never really adhered to the traditional implications of the Constitution--which includes the founders' intent regarding religion--explicitly outlined in the First Amendment (Separation clause.)
 Also, on the issue of abortion--Alito is correct that the Constitution does not uphold abortion as an *explicit* right.
 But "Roe" technically argued that citizens have "an implied right of privacy" under the Ninth Amendment.
 This included medical records.
 Essentially, if a prosecutor (the government) did not have access to medical records--an abortion could not be 'proven' for lack of evidence.
-The overturning of "Roe" now makes it possible, with relative ease, for the government to obtain anyone's medical records under the guise of "reasonable cause."
+The overturning of "Roe" now makes it possible, with relative ease, for the government to obtain anyone's medical records under the guise of "reasonable suspicion."
 In my opinion, Alito (and Thomas) should be brought up on impeachment charges based on their "sworn" statements of impartiality during their confirmation hearings.
 They have proven many times that they are sitting on the bench with a specific agenda to promote politically conservative "values."

 Interesting how all the players fit together.
 And also amusing are the references to Ted Kennedy and Lindsey Graham.
 How deeply rooted, entwined and entrenched they are in deciding the fate of our country.
 No surprise that we are in the current mess of economic disparity and inequality and division.